ras52/bootstrap/stage-0/README.txt

   octet  := XDIGIT XDIGIT CHAR
   file   := octet*

-This is format is exceptionally easy to parse, which was the whole idea.
+This format is exceptionally easy to parse, which was the whole idea.
 By allowing an arbitrary third character it allows some degree of source code prettification by using spaces, new lines or other punctuation marks.

-Any deviation from this format will result in bogus data being written to the output stream.
+Any deviation from this format will result in bogus data being written to the output stream, as no error checking is done.
 In particular, there must not be any trailing space on lines, nor can there be blank lines.

 The unhex.x file contains the hexadecimal octets for unhex.
 Processing it with unhex yields another copy of unhex which we check is identical